powersync-ja/powersync-js/packages/react/README.md

 ### Suspense

-The `useSuspenseQuery` hook is available to handle the loading/fetching state through suspense.
+The `useSuspenseQuery` hook also allows you to access the results of a watched query, but its loading and fetching states are handled through [Suspense](https://react.dev/reference/react/Suspense).
 Unlike `useQuery`, the hook doesn't return `isLoading` or `isFetching` for the loading states nor `error` for the error state.
 These should be handled with variants of `<Suspense>` and `<ErrorBoundary>` respectively.

 ```JSX
 // TodoListDisplaySuspense.jsx